Owen-sz/freegeek-info-script/README.md

 # freegeek-info-script
-WIP Script for getting info on Linux Mint needed for Freegeek build sheets
+WIP shell script for getting info on Linux Mint needed for Freegeek build sheets

 Must run with sudo